MZAWeb/business-hours-plugin/README.txt

 == Upgrade Notice ==

 = 2.0 =
+* Feature: Allow for exceptions (for holidays, etc)
+* Enhancement: Allow users to overide views templates
+* Enhancement: Allow to show the hours table fixed in the widget (without collapsible)
+* Enhancement: Cleanup widget admin.
+Hide templating fields.
+Clarify some texts.
+* Enhancement: Cleanup settings admin.
+Sexier and more intuitive.
+* Enhancement: The plugin will respect the "Week Starts On" value from Settings->General to show the days
+* Enhancement: Works with WordPress 3.5
+* Enhancement: General cleaning and improve architecture.
+* Enhancement: Improve code quality ( a lot! )
+* Enhancement: Improve loading speed
 * Bugfix: Fixed how I'm handling timezones to account for DST
 * Bugfix: Fixed minor bugs for WordPress 3.4.2
 * Bugfix: Added missing getText calls in hardcoded strings